zero804/gitter/legal/markdown/privacyPolicy.md

 You have the right to ask us not to process your personal data by contacting us at [support@gitter.im](mailto:support@gitter.im).

 The Data Protection Act 1998 gives you the right to access information held about you by submitting a request in accordance with the act and is subject to a £10 administrative fee.
-All such requests should be sent to [email address].
+All such requests should be sent to [support@gitter.im](mailto:support@gitter.im).

 ### Changes to this policy